 I wish Hume had taken Philosophy 101, with an emphasis on Logic, from Aristotle.
 That thought crossed my mind many times when reading the Enquiry.
-Hume should have known that many ideas he had difficulty expressing had been defined Aristotle long before him.
-He could have saved himself some trouble reinventing the wheel –and his reader some time clearing away the rubble of logical inconsistencies, … Continue reading An Enquiry Concerning Human Understanding II.
+Hume should have known that many ideas he had difficulty expressing had been defined by Aristotle long before him.
+He could have saved himself some trouble reinventing the wheel –and his reader some time clearing away the rubble of logical … Continue reading An Enquiry Concerning Human Understanding II.

 Hume and Moral Philosophy Hume speaks of “moral philosophy” in the very beginning of his treatise.
 I have a sneaking suspicion that one of the main purposes of his writing is to overthrow moral philosophy and religion up till his time, like what Nietzsche attempted a century later.
 Hume didn’t come right out and attack Christian philosophy, perhaps because blasphemy law was still in effect … Continue reading “An Enquiry Concerning Human Understanding” by David Hume

 Do not answer a fool according to his folly, Lest you also be like him.
 Answer a fool according to his folly, Lest he be wise in his own eyes. –Proverbs 26:4,5 Blaise Pascal, a Catholic theologian, scientist and brilliant thinker, wrote these letters to defend his Jansenist friends against charges of heresy by the Jesuits.
 I tend to think that Pascal and Kierkegaard are … Continue reading “Provincial Letters” By Blaise Pascal